vwxyzjn/summarize_from_feedback_details/README.md

 The follow-up work of https://huggingface.co/blog/the_n_implementation_details_of_rlhf_with_ppo

-## STATUS: **WIP (work in progress)**; some experiments are still running.
-Not ready for public consumption yet.
-Made public so that we can share with collaborators.

 Prerequisites:
-* A slurm cluster of 8xH100 box (unless we add LoRA)
+* A slurm cluster of 8xH100 box (we are thinking of adding LORA)

 ## Get started